renniemaharaj/go-web-scaffold/README.md

 ```

 The watcher will automatically detect changes and rebuild your application.
-You can build on what i've built, but I plan on integrating typescript, docker, golang linting, writing tests and formatting soon.
+You can build on what i've built, but I plan on integrating typescript, docker, golang linting, writing tests, templ and formatting soon.